Project-Lavinia/Deployment/README.md

 9. In the `Deployment/terraform` directory, use the command `terraform init`
 10. **If you are creating a new instance** and if the previous command completed successfully:
     1. In `Deployment/terraform` do `terraform apply`
-    2. In `Deployment/ansible` do `ansible-playbook -i inventory api.yaml`
+    2. In `Deployment/ansible` do:
+        1. `ansible-playbook -i inventory api.yaml`
-    3. In `Deployment/ansible` do `ansible-playbook -i inventory web.yaml`
+        2. `ansible-playbook -i inventory web.yaml`
-    4. In `Deployment/ansible` do `ansible-playbook -i inventory load_balancer.yaml`
+        3. `ansible-playbook -i inventory load_balancer.yaml`
-    5. In `Deployment/ansible` do `ansible-playbook -i inventory jenkins.yaml`
+        4. `ansible-playbook -i inventory jenkins.yaml`
-    6. Open `https://jenkins.<your domain>` in your browser
+    3. Open `https://jenkins.<your domain>` in your browser
-    7. In Jenkins, log in with username: admin, password: admin, and **immediately change the password**
+    4. In Jenkins, log in with username: admin, password: admin, and **immediately change the password**
-    8. In Jenkins, install the following jenkins plugins:
+    5. In Jenkins, install the following jenkins plugins:
         * Blue Ocean
         * Pipeline Utility Steps
         * Publish Over SSH
-    9. In Github -> Personal access tokens: Create a new access token called Jenkins_Hooks with the permission: `admin:org_hook`
+    6. In Github -> Personal access tokens: Create a new access token called Jenkins_Hooks with the permission: `admin:org_hook`
-    10. In Jenkins -> Manage Jenkins -> Configure System -> GitHub:
+    7. In Jenkins -> Manage Jenkins -> Configure System -> GitHub:
         * Name: `GitHub`
         * API URL: leave the default value
         * Credentials -> Add -> Jenkins: